actransitorg/ACTransit.Training/README.md

 ## Contact Us

 We welcome and encourage your feedback regarding features, found issues, pull requests or any new business processes you have developed.
-If you want to reach out to our team, please visit http://actransit.org or email devsupport@actransit.org.
+If you want to reach out to our team, please open an issue at https://github.com/actransitorg/ACTransit.Training/issues or visit http://actransit.org/open-source.

 ## License